UTEP Miners men's basketball: Don Haskins Center

-The Don Haskins Center (Capacity 11,892), the home of UTEP Miners basketball.
+The Don Haskins Center (capacity 11,892) is the home of UTEP Miners basketball.
 With fans seated extremely close to the playing floor and the UTEP student section located near the opponent's bench, "The Don" is so notorious as a tough place for opponents to win that UTEP has historically had difficulty convincing top-rated teams to play there.
-The highest ranked team (#5) to lose in the Haskins Center which was known at the time as the Special Events Center, was Georgetown (coached by John Thompson), who lost 78–64 in December, 1985.
-"The Don" is the home of the UTEP Miners, who were the first Division 1 Men's National Basketball Champions in the State of Texas (1966).
+The highest ranked team (#5) to lose in the Haskins Center, which was known at the time as the Special Events Center, was Georgetown (coached by John Thompson), who lost 78–64 in December, 1985.
+The Miners repeated twice in 1986 against Auburn, 87-83.
+This happened in the Sun Bowl Basketball Tournament.
+UTEP did this for the third straight year with a win over #5 Wyoming in 1988.
+"The Don" is the home of the UTEP Miners, who were the first Division I Men's National Basketball Champions in the state of Texas (1966).
 (Previous home was Memorial Gym.)